 Here are some play ideas to help your baby explore and express emotions:

 - Make music with your baby.
 Musical play like singing or making sounds with toys or simple instruments can help children let their emotions out.

-- Try messy play with sand, mud, paints and other gooey substances.
-This can help your older baby get used to the way different things make her feel.
+- Try messy play.
+Babies can express their emotions with sand, mud, paints and other gooey substances.
 For example, your baby can slap mud around happily, or slosh water angrily.

 When to seek help for baby emotions

-- your baby regularly turns his face away from you and won’t look into your eyes
+- your baby regularly turns their face away from you and won’t look into your eyes

 - your baby’s feelings are difficult to understand

-- your baby rarely uses emotional expressions to communicate feelings – for example, he doesn’t show you when he’s happy or sad.
+- your baby rarely uses emotional expressions to communicate feelings – for example, your baby doesn’t show you when they’re happy or sad.